edev/sira/README.md

 Sira runs each manifest, task, and action in order; there are no reordering mechanics or dependency graphs.
 For each managed node, Sira simply runs through its actions as quickly as possible.
 It *does not* wait for all nodes to complete an instruction before proceeding to the next.
 If you wish to apply checkpoints, you can write multiple manifest files and call `sira` several times, e.g. in a script (as discussed above).

-If a host is unreachable, Sira will ignore it and continue processing other hosts.
+If a managed node is unreachable, Sira will ignore it and continue processing other nodes.
 At the end of the run, `sira` will exit with a `0` exit code signaling success.

-If an action fails on any managed node, that node aborts, and the other hosts continue processing.
+If an action fails on any managed node, that node aborts, and the other nodes continue processing.
 Once the run is complete, `sira` will exit with a non-zero exit code.

 ## Why not use Ansible, Chef, Puppet, Salt, etc.?